Extrinsic Orbital Hall Effect and Orbital Relaxation in Mesoscopic Devices

 Pure OHC (SHC) $I^{L_z(S_z)}_{i,z}=\frac{\hbar}{e}(I^{\circlearrowleft(\uparrow)}_{i}-I^{\circlearrowright(\downarrow)}_{i})$, $i=3,4$ can be obtained assuming that the charge current vanishes at the transverse terminals, $I^{c}_{i,0}=I^{\circlearrowleft(\uparrow)}_i+I^{\circlearrowright(\downarrow)}_i=0$, while the charge current is conserved in the longitudinal terminals, $I^c_{1,0}=-I^c_{2,0}=I^c$.
 By applying these conditions to the orbital (spin) projected current, we obtain \cite{Fonseca2023,PhysRevB.72.075361,PhysRevLett.98.196601} $ I^{\mathcal{O}}_{i,\eta} = \frac{e}{2\pi}\left[\left(\tau_{i2,\eta}^{\mathcal{O}}-\tau_{i1,\eta}^{\mathcal{O}}\right)\frac{V}{2} - \left(\tau_{i3,\eta}^{\mathcal{O}}V_3 + \tau_{i4,\eta}^{\mathcal{O}}V_4\right)\right]$, for $i=3,4$, where $V$ is a constant potential difference between the longitudinal terminals, and $V_{3,4}$ is the transversal terminal voltage.

-In the device shown in Fig.~\ref{fig01}(d), the OHC is generated uniformly across the entire area $L \times L$ by a charge current flowing through the longitudinal terminals and detected at the transverse terminals.
-This configuration is ideal for characterizing the generation of the OHC.
-In contrast, the device depicted in Fig.~\ref{fig01}(e) generates the OHC within a smaller region of size $L_0 \times L_0$.
-The detection, however, occurs at transverse terminals separated by a much larger distance, $L \gg L_0$.
-By systematically varying $L$ while keeping $L_0$ constant, one can effectively characterize the orbital relaxation process.
-This kind of separate controls of device parameters is a merit of studying mesoscopic devices.
+In the device shown in Fig.~\ref{fig01}(d), the OHC is generated uniformly across the entire $L \times L$ area by a charge current flowing through the longitudinal terminals and is detected at the transverse ones.
+This configuration is ideal for characterizing OHC generation.
+In contrast, the device in Fig.~\ref{fig01}(e) generates the OHC within a smaller $L_0 \times L_0$ region, while detection occurs at transverse terminals separated by a much larger distance $L \gg L_0$.
+By varying $L$ while keeping $L_0$ fixed, one can probe orbital relaxation.
+This ability to decouple generation and detection regions is a key advantage of mesoscopic devices.

-We begin the presentation of our results with the device depicted in Fig.~\ref{fig01}(d).
-Figure \ref{fig02} provides a comprehensive view of the longitudinal charge current (panels a, b, and c), alongside the OHC and SHC (panels d, e, and f) in square devices with fixed Anderson disorder strength $U = 0.5$ eV.
-These currents are shown as functions of the Fermi energy (panels a and d), $sp$ hopping $t_{sp}$ (panels b and e), and SOC strength $\lambda_{\rm SOC}$ (panels c and f).
-Each column's dashed lines indicate the parameter value used in the corresponding panels of the other columns.
+We begin with the device shown in Fig.~\ref{fig01}(d).
+Figure~\ref{fig02} presents the longitudinal charge current (panels a–c), along with the OHC and SHC (panels d–f), for square devices at fixed Anderson disorder strength $U = 0.5$~eV.
+Currents are shown as functions of Fermi energy (a, d), $sp$ hopping $t_{sp}$ (b, e), and SOC strength $\lambda_{\rm SOC}$ (c, f).
+Dashed lines in each column mark the parameter values used in the corresponding panels of the other columns.

-In panels \ref{fig02}(a-c), the charge current is plotted as a function of the Fermi energy, $t_{sp}$, and $\lambda_{\rm SOC}$, highlighting the conditions under which the system resides in a metallic regime.
-The metallic regime is crucial because only in this state do the orbital and spin Hall effects produce significant OHC and SHC.
-The charge current's behavior across different parameters serves as an indicator of the system's conductivity and its ability to support Hall currents.

-Panel \ref{fig02}(d) clearly shows that both the OHC (depicted in blue) and SHC (depicted in red) are strongly influenced by $E_F$.
-The Hall currents peak at energies $-0.2$ eV (OHC) and at 0.0 eV (SHE), which are close to the energy $+0.1$ eV, where the charge conductivity is highest, indicating a strong coupling between the charge transport and Hall effects.
+Panels~\ref{fig02}(a–c) show the charge current as a function of Fermi energy, $t_{sp}$, and $\lambda_{\rm SOC}$, highlighting the metallic regime where significant OHC and SHC can arise.
+The charge current serves as an indicator of the system’s conductivity and its capacity to support Hall currents.
+Panel~\ref{fig02}(d) shows that both the OHC (blue) and SHC (red) are strongly dependent on $E_F$.
+The Hall currents peak near $-0.2$~eV (OHC) and 0.0~eV (SHC), close to $+0.1$~eV where the charge conductivity is maximal, indicating strong coupling between charge transport and Hall responses.